-Carried our in collaboration with PTW and March Studio, our design for 4-6 Bligh Street takes direct inspiration from Sydney’s greatest asset – the coastal sandstone cliff forms and natural and man made pools at the cities water edges.
+Carried out in collaboration with PTW and March Studio, our design for 4-6 Bligh Street takes direct inspiration from Sydney’s greatest asset – the coastal sandstone cliff forms and natural and man-made pools at the cities water edges.

 The project comprises a 54 storey hotel tower with 412 keys, above an 11 storey commercial podium building.

 The new plaza will contain entries to the hotel and commercial office lobbies, along with vibrant food and beverage offerings including a major restaurant, cafes and pop-up retail activities

 The movement of water is a recurring theme throughout the design.